Senserva/Siemserva-Releases/README.md

   Senserva is a member of the <strong>Microsoft Intelligent Security Association (MISA)</strong> &mdash; invited by Microsoft for deep integration with Microsoft Sentinel, Entra ID, and Intune.
 Finalist for <strong>Security ISV of the Year</strong> at the 2024 Microsoft Security Excellence Awards.
 </p>

+Please Star and Follow Us, the Team Loves it and Appreciates you for doing it!

 ---

 ## Beta Testers Wanted